lhypds/quick-launcher-2/README.md

 Quick Launcher 2
 ================

 Quick Launcher 2 is a desktop app that help user run command super fast
+User can use [WinHotKey](https://directedge.us/content/winhotkey/) to quickly launch it by shortcut

 Screenshot